 The thing with Japanese marathons is that they have cut off points throughout the race.
 If you don’t reach a certain point by a certain time you can’t continue.
 My gammy knee gave out after 12 km so it was a real struggle getting to each checkpoint in time!
 Made the 27km one by 3 mins and crossed the finish like with just 6 mins to spare.
 Never again!

 What an incredible achievement!
-If you want to support Dan, or find out more about his race, you can find his JustGiving page here.
-If you have an exciting challenge lined up, or an original fundraising idea that you want to do for Health Poverty Action, get in touch with Jess at firstname.lastname@example.org
+Dan’s JustGiving Page is now closed, but you can still make a donation to Health Poverty Action here.
+If you have an exciting challenge lined up, or an original fundraising idea that you want to do for Health Poverty Action, get in touch with Lindsay at firstname.lastname@example.org